 It is understood that the requirement to notify the nurse when the Home reports them to the College of Nurses of Ontario has no bearing on the Home's right to reprimand or discipline a nurse for just cause.
 Under no circumstances will a failure or untimely notification provide grounds to nullify any right to reprimand or discipline a nurse.

-21.10 The Employer will provide a bulletin board for the use of the Union.
+- 21.10 The Employer shall provide bulletin board space for the use of the Association. - 21.11 The Employer shall provide adequate parking space to employees without charge.